Installation#

 1. Download and install Python 3.8 from the Python website.

-1. If you are going to use the neuronavigation features, install the wrappers to the tracking devices:
+5. If you are going to use the neuronavigation features, install the wrappers for tracking devices:

 pip install pyclaron polhemusFT polhemus pypolaris pypolarisP4